channable/dbcritic/README.md

 $ nix-build
 ```

+This command will make a symlink `result` in the current directory.
+dbcritic can then be called via `./result/bin/dbcritic`.

 To build it without Nix, first make sure you have installed Idris and libpq.
 Then invoke make:

 ```console
 $ make
 ```

+This command will create a binary `dbcritic-bin` in the current directory.

 ## Description